subham-spec/Data-Structure-and-Algorithms/C++/Map.md

     auto it2 = mp.find(5);
     mp.erase(it1, it2);

-Erasing all the elements from the map.
+Deleting all the elements from the map.

+    mp.clear()

+Checks whether a key and its value is there in the map

+    mp.count(_key)
+    // Return true or 1, if there

-It will deletes all the elements from the map
+Deleting a particular key value from the map

-    mp.erase()
+    mp.erase(_key)